mobilecoinfoundation/mobilecoin/README.md

 - [Support](#support)

 ## License
-MobileCoin is available under open-source licenses.
+MobileCoin Fog is available under open-source licenses.
 Look for the *LICENSE* file in each crate for more information.

 ## Cryptography Notice
 This distribution includes cryptographic software.
 Your country may have restrictions on the use of encryption software.
 Please check your country's laws before downloading or using this software.